 A block is a statement or a possibly empty list of statements that form their own scope.
-A block is given by
+A block is given by statement statement statements

 '''

 block-statement:

+{ statements.

-{ statementsopt }
+}

-statements:

-statement

-statement statements

 '''

 Variables defined within a block are local variables (§8.3).

 The statements within a block are executed serially unless the block is in a cobegin statement (§24.5).